-- Patients most at risk: - Patients unable to excrete potassium, for example the chronic kidney disease patient on dialysis that may have missed treatment(s), - Conditions that may precipitate extracellular potassium shift such as crush syndrome, acid-base disturbances, prolonged status seizures, major burns or prolonged immobilization. - Signs and symptoms: - o CNS: muscle twitches, cramps or paresthesia. - o GI: abdominal cramps, diarrhea or nausea/vomiting. - CVS: progression to hypotension, decreased LOA, bradycardia or ECG changes. - ECG changes consistent with severe hyperkalemia: - o Peaked T-waves, flattened P-waves, lengthened PR interval or widened QRS. - o Progressive widening of QRS or bizarre QRS morphology such as sine-wave appearance.
+- Patients most at risk: - Patients unable to excrete potassium, for example the chronic kidney disease patient on dialysis that may have missed treatment(s), - Conditions that may precipitate extracellular potassium shift such as crush syndrome, acid-base disturbances, prolonged status seizures, major burns or prolonged immobilization. - Signs and symptoms: - o CNS: muscle twitches, cramps or paresthesia. - GI: abdominal cramps, diarrhea or nausea/vomiting. - o CVS: progression to hypotension, decreased LOA, bradycardia or ECG changes. - ECG changes consistent with severe hyperkalemia: - o Peaked T-waves, flattened P-waves, lengthened PR interval or widened QRS. - Progressive widening of QRS or bizarre QRS morphology such as sine-wave appearance.

-per the March 2018 ALS PCS version 4.5 March 2018, Version 4.5 Page | 39 o Not all severe hyperkalemia manifests with all possible ECG changes.
+• Not all severe hyperkalemia manifests with all possible ECG changes.
 Consider the overall patient condition and risk factors and include these findings in your patch to the BHP.